KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 - PDF downloads are handled automatically through Sanity's CDN
 - Users can watch webinars and download training slides directly

+### 10. Create Training Brochures

+1. Click on "Training Brochures" in the sidebar
+2. Add brochure details:
+   - Enter compelling title and description
+   - **Upload PDF**: Upload the brochure PDF file (required)
+   - **Upload Cover Image**: Optional cover image for better visual display
+   - Select appropriate category (Learning & Development for CTA display)
+   - Set brochure year (defaults to current year)
+   - Add file size and page count for user information
+   - Set display order for arrangement
+   - Add relevant tags for organization
+3. Toggle "Active" to true to make available for download
+4. **Save and publish** (this will trigger the webhook!)

+**Note**:

+- Brochures categorized as "Learning & Development" appear in the CTA section of `/services/learning-development`
+- The "Download brochure" button shows an elegant modal with brochure details
+- Users can preview brochure information before downloading
+- PDF downloads are handled securely through Sanity's CDN
+- The most recent active L&D brochure is displayed in the CTA

 ## 🔄 How It Works

 ### Data Fetching with Caching